mastersign/SPAWN/README.md

 -----

-You want to process a number of files with a command line tool of your choice, but you don't have the time to process each file after another and but you don't want to spin up more processes then, lets say, the number of your CPU cores.
+You want to process a number of files with a command line tool of your choice, but you don't have the time to process each file after another and you don't want to spin up more processes then, lets say, the number of your CPU cores.

 1. Copy `spawn.exe` in the folder of your command line tool.